nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-media-publishing.md

 1. Go to [https://console.developers.google.com/project](https://console.developers.google.com/project).

 2. Create a new project.

-3.
-Enable YouTube API: In **APIs & auth**&nbsp;>**APIs**, click on **YouTube Data API** and then on the **Enable API** button.
+3. Enable YouTube API: On the API Manager, click on **YouTube Data API** and then on the **Enable** button.

 4. Create a new OAuth Client ID: In **Credentials**, click on **Create Credentials**.

     a.
 Choose **OAuth Client ID.**

     b.
+If not already done, you will need to edit your consent screen: In **Credentials > OAuth Consent Screen**, fill the product name (the name of your application).
+Optionally, you may fill the other fields.

+    c.
 Choose **Web Application.**

-    c.
+    d.
 For **Authorized JavaScript origins** set the URL of your server.
-Ex [http://localhost:8080/](http://localhost:8080/)
+Ex [http://localhost:8080](http://localhost:8080.)

-    d.
+    e.
 For **Authorized redirect URIs** set the following URL, adapting the hostname and port to your case: [http://localhost:8080/nuxeo/site/oauth2/YouTube/callback](http://localhost:8080/nuxeo/site/oauth2/googledrive/callback).

-    The console redirects you to a page where you can see the Client ID and Client Secret values.
-You will need them in the next steps.

-5. Edit your consent screen: In **Credentials > OAuth Consent Screen**, fill the product name (the name of your application).
-Optionally, you may fill the other fields.

 **Step 2: Configuring the Nuxeo Platform**